Young Hegelians: Relationship with Hegel's dialectic

 While the Young Hegelians claimed to be employing Hegel's dialectical method, they fundamentally altered its spirit.
 Hegel's dialectic was a process of mediation and synthesis (Aufhebung), in which a later stage of development preserves and completes earlier, one-sided stages.
 The Young Hegelians transformed this into a dialectic of pure opposition and "absolute negation".
 Influenced by the confrontational style of the French Enlightenment, they saw history as a struggle between contradictory principles, one of which must utterly triumph.
 This view reached its classic expression in an 1842 article by Mikhail Bakunin, who concluded with the famous line: "The passion for destruction is a creative passion, too."

 Instead of seeing themselves as having broken with Hegel, the Young Hegelians preferred to accuse their master of compromise or of concealing his true, revolutionary principles.
 They developed the theory of an "esoteric" (secret) versus an "exoteric" (public) Hegel.
 Bruno Bauer's anonymous 1841 pamphlet, The Trumpet of the Last Judgement over Hegel the Atheist and Antichrist, was the key text for this interpretation.
 Posing as a devout pietist, Bauer argued that Hegel's philosophy, when stripped of its cautious formulations, was fundamentally atheistic and revolutionary.
 This allowed the Young Hegelians to position their own radicalism not as a rejection of Hegel but as the true fulfillment of his system.
-This strategy was also a response to the Right Hegelians, whose attempts to reconcile Hegel with orthodox personalism made it easier for the Left to portray Hegel as complicit with the reactionary thought he had always opposed.